AbdulShabazz/UnrealEngine-gTTS_demo/README.md

 An internet connection is required for this library.

+Ensure pip is up to date before installing gTTS.

 ### `ensurepip`

 Python comes with an `ensurepip` module, which can install pip in a Python environment.